Cuzyoung/CrossEarth/benchmarks/README.md

 # Benchmark Collection
 Here is the benchmark collection in CrossEarth paper.
 In this page, we will release the download links, and pre-process scripts of benchmarks.

-Due to the time limit, this part is not available now but will be coming soon.
 <img src="../images/benchmark_collection.png" width="100%">

 # Table of Content